Saturn Atmospheric Entry Probe: Science phase

 Hours before the probe's entry, the science phase would begin.
 An event timer on the probe would initiate activities, while the carrier–relay spacecraft would power up its radio receiver and turn to point its probe-relay antenna to the entry site.
 The probe would enter Saturn's atmosphere at a velocity of approximately 27 km/s, which is less than the Galileo Probe's velocity of 47.4 km/s.
 After the entry heating and deceleration phase, the probe would deploy a drogue parachute and then the main parachute when it reached an atmospheric pressure of 0.1 bar.
 At 1 bar of pressure, the parachute would be released and the descent module would continue free-falling through the atmosphere (possibly with stabilization from another drogue parachute) to the nominal end of mission, 55 minutes after entry and 250 km deep.
 The probe would be designed to endure at least 10 bars of pressure.

 Downlink of data, flyby of Saturn and end of mission

 Shortly after data relay ends, downlink of data would begin.
-The data set measured by the probe would be about approximately 2 Mb, so 20 minutes would be need to complete the data downlink.
+The data set measured by the probe would be about approximately 2 Mb, so 20 minutes would be needed to complete the data downlink.
 The carrier–relay spacecraft would fly by Saturn at a distance of approximately 100 Mm and it would continue on a solar escape trajectory.